 In spite of the advantages of using serverless, Daly’s 2020 serverless survey also listed key pain points among developers.
 These pain points are often cited as challenges of serverless development, and include:

 While some of these issues can be addressed through the best practices stated above, mitigating others may require innovation on the part of the serverless provider.
 As such, knowing providers’ approach to these challenges is key to a successful implementation of serverless functions.

 Azion approach to serverless computing

-At Azion, we’ve developed our FaaS solution, Edge Functions, specifically to avoid the pain points of serverless customers.
+At Azion, we’ve developed our serverless compute service, Edge Functions, specifically to avoid the pain points of serverless customers.
 As such, we’d like to share our unique approach to debugging, monitoring, performance, security, and vendor lock-in.